bjoyce3/uabrc.github.io/docs/data_management/transfer/globus.md

         ![!Globus Collection Search Bookmarks tab showing four bookmarks.](./images/globus_006_bookmarks_tab.png)

     4. The "Your Collections" tab shows all endpoints owned by you.
-For most users this will be one or more Globus Connect Personal endpoints.
+For most researchers this will be one or more Globus Connect Personal endpoints.

         ![!Globus Collection Search Your Collections tab showing one endpoint.](./images/globus_007_your_collections_tab.png)

-    5. The "Shared With You" tab shows any private endpoints that have been shared with you by other users, possibly collaborators.
+    5. The "Shared With You" tab shows any private endpoints that have been shared with you by other researchers, possibly collaborators.

     6. The "More Options" tab will show a brief text on installing Globus Connect Personal.